 Grade Center Reports and Statistics

 You can create printable reports from the Grade Center including progress reports from a particular grading period or for a specific set of students.
 You may also view statistical information related to any column or any user.
-See Grade Reports and Statistics or watch the Creating a Grade Report tutorial.
+See Grade Reports and Statistics.

 Working Offline with the Grade Center